Ilford HP5 Plus 400 vs Kodak T-Max 400 | Which To Buy?

 Conclusions

-To fully round out this comparison, I decided to use both film stocks for a portrait shoot.
+I used both film stocks for a portrait shoot to round out this comparison fully.
 I photographed my sister Annabelle wearing a sweater vest I had just finished knitting.
 My sister is such a good sport.
-As I have discussed in a past article, I have been working on a photo project about family for almost a year now.
+As discussed in a past article, I have been working on a photo project about family for almost a year.
 And before that, I did test shoots with Annabelle all the time.
 I have photographed her SO many times that I don’t know how she isn’t sick of it yet.
-Or maybe she is, and that’s what makes her such a good sister.
+Or maybe she is, which makes her such a good sister.
 She still lets me photograph her basically whenever I ask.
 (Thank you, Annabelle!)

 Happy shooting!